Wag-Media/wagmedia-com-bot/test.md

 5. requestedUnit
 6. manager (@username)

-## legend

-- ⭕️ wagmedia team please verify

-- 1️⃣ tested manually by niftesty
-- 2️⃣ tested manually by wagmedia team

 ## general tests

-- the set of emojis to seed the db is complete for the functioning of the bot, `./config.ts`-> `paymentEmojiMap`, `categoryEmojiMap` ⭕️
+- ⭕️ the set of emojis to seed the db is complete for the functioning of the bot, `./config.ts`-> `paymentEmojiMap`, `categoryEmojiMap`
 - 1️⃣ all emojis that are defined `./config.ts`-> `paymentEmojiMap`,
   `categoryEmojiMap` are used to seed the db
 - 1️⃣ all emojis that are defined in `categoryEmojiMap` have a `CategoryRule` in